“Don’t ask what the world needs. Ask what makes you come alive, and go do it. Because what the world needs is people who have come alive.”

 Module 7: Self-Care and Creating a Personal Practice

-Self-care for teachers, developing personal practice, avoiding burn-out/imposter syndrome, gathering people resources
+Self-care for teachers, developing personal practice, avoiding burn-out/imposter syndrome, gathering resources and business support

-Teacher trainees also have full access to my “general ed” membership program of classes and live events during their study period with me.
+Teacher trainees also have full access to my regular Being Tea membership program of weekly recorded and live classes ($336/ annual value) during their study period with me!

 How can you take Being Tea Teacher Training?